lthms/soap.coffee-lthms/site/posts/StackedGit.md

 decided /not/ to fall in the same trap again.
 We agreed on a “planning of merge requests” and started working.
 The first merge request was soon opened.
-We’ve nominated a “owner” to take care of the review, and the rest of the team carried on.
+We’ve nominated an “owner” to take care of the review, and the rest of the team carried on.
 Before the first merge request was merged, the second one was declared ready, and another owner was appointed.